Breakfast and Coffee (with NSF Network Opportunity)

 Kishor Mehta, NAE, Dist.
 M ASCE, Texas Tech University.

-Ioannis Zisis, Florida International University;
+Ioannis Zisis, Florida International University

 Delong Zuo, Texas Tech University